GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 - Enable the Google Cloud services we'll be using.
 - Create the `default` VPC Network (if it does not already exist).
-- Config the firewall rules for the VPC to enable the HTTP load balancer's health checks.

 Now run Terraform to provision all our pre-requisites: